dexter-morgan/ethical-hacking/README.md

 5) Net Cut          : Drops all packets coming to attacker machine which need to be forwarded to victim and hence cuts off internet access to the victim machine.

 6) DNS Spoof        : Modifies the DNS responses coming to a victim machine and takes it to an ip of attackers choice.

+7) Replace Download : Replaces the download of an exe file with a file of choice based on the location entered in the code by the attacker.